iPazooki/DomainValidation/README.md

 #### P.S

+- You can use the NuGet package of this project from [here](https://www.nuget.org/packages/DomainValidation.NET).
-This project has been inspired based on [Domain Validation With .NET | Clean Architecture, DDD, .NET 6](https://youtu.be/KgfzM0QWHrQ)
+- This project has been inspired based on [Domain Validation With .NET | Clean Architecture, DDD, .NET 6](https://youtu.be/KgfzM0QWHrQ)